ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 Such a metric would work for companies and their respective growth, too.
 We would see enterprises as services to maximise contribution human and sustainability needs, rather than to maximise their own profit.
 It’s a subtle difference.
 Currently, all companies already fulfil our needs in one way or another.
 Yet they’re rewarded not on it, but on growth of their share prices.
 So they _create_ needs, trick us into buying things, and perform all sorts of shenanigans not in public interest.
 Measuring their contribution to progress stops these shenanigans.
 Admittedly, though, this is much easier said than done.
 Greedy people, hence greedy companies, will always exist, gaming the system.
 And this system would need a lot of solid definitions on what the needs of humanity are.
 But again, this would be a step in the right direction.

-This doesn’t cover the problems which we need to solve with wealth redistribution (both nationally and internationally), purely because it’s a whole tangential topic to cover, and even less my area of expertise.
-However, it’s important to acknowledge that firstly, GDP has been shown to work quite well in very poor countries, because basic goods and services are still very much a primary need for individuals therein.
-Secondly, that GDP works very badly for rich countries.
-While average income has increased remarkably in the US, Japan, and UK, happiness has stagnated in the last few decades.
-This is why it’s not hard to see that wealth redistribution from rich to poor countries should have a very high net happiness gain in the world.

 ## :(

-Now time for more cynicism and sadness.
-When you read the above, you probably thought “Hah, as if we could actually do that.”

-I feel the same.
-I don’t think this is going to happen (fast enough).
+This all leads to a final bout of cynicism and sadness, which you no doubt shared while reading the above.
+Such a systematic overhaul is not going to happen, at least until environmental disaster forces it upon us.
 Personally, we are limited by the [The Dragons of Inaction](https://www.researchgate.net/publication/254734365_The_Dragons_of_Inaction_Psychological_Barriers_That_Limit_Climate_Change_Mitigation_and_Adaptation), a set of factors preventing us from making change, fast.
 The primary dragon, a lack of momentum, is best described as having too much of a a [prisoner’s dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma) between people and between countries.
 One rich person isn’t going to _permanently_ redistribute their wealth to the poor unless all do.
 One country isn’t going to take a short term hit to their economies by making (very necessary) outrageous changes to their environmental impact, when they are locked in competition with other countries.

 1. It’s a massive undertaking to change the system **everything** runs on.